ohaisocial/about/content/contact/index.md

 ---

 The best way to reach the ohai.social team is by email to support@ohai.social.
+You can also mention the [@ohai@ohai.social](https://ohai.social/@ohai) support account directly on Mastodon.

 ## Legal notice (Impressum)